Survival Guide: 13 Tips & Tricks to Visiting Disney World During Christmas Break

 If you have a child cruising through the park with you during Christmas break, the very best thing you can do to survive the crowds is be ready for their inevitable meltdowns.
 Pack a backpack with simple new toys (Dollar Store!), plenty of snacks, and lots of water to keep them hydrated.
 Prepare for the weather to be warm or cold with sunscreen and jackets.
 And most importantly, let them rest when needed.
 This means someone might have to sit with them in a quiet space to let them nap in the stroller or in your arms – but it will be worth it when they wake up refreshed.

 11 – Avoid Iconic Spots

-We understand that you’ll want to capture that magical family photo in front of iconic spots such as the Cinderella Castle.
-Snap a photo early if possible and move on from these popular areas.
-If you are traveling with a large family or group, you’ll want to arrange meet-up spots that are not considered the popular areas.
-For example, instead of meeting up in front of the Cinderella Castle, meet up in front of Country Bear Jamboree.
+We understand that you’ll want to capture that magical family photo in front of iconic spots such as Cinderella Castle.
+Snap a photo early, if possible, and move on from these popular areas.
+If you are traveling with a large family or group, you’ll want to arrange meet-up spots that are not considered popular areas.
+For example, instead of meeting up in front of the Cinderella Castle, meet up in front of the Country Bear Jamboree.
 Love those cute bears!

 12 – Enjoy a Resort Day

 One of the best things about Disney Resorts is that they are full of activities and entertainment over Christmas break!
 Not only are the resorts decorated beautifully, but Cast Members make fun experiences for their guests.
 We suggest planning a resort day if it works in the plans to rest and relax for a day during your Christmas break vacation.
 If a resort day isn’t in the plans, prepare for a time to rest while in the park by finding a quiet corner or somewhere to tuck yourself away for a little break.